 To snorkel inside the cave, you will have to pay $35.
 To rent snorkeling gear, it will cost an additional $5(USD).

-For more information concerning diving in the Caribbean, including useful suggestions and tips for both beginners and "pros" check out our comprehensive discussion of diving in the Caribbean.
+To learn more concerning diving in the Caribbean, including tips and suggestions for both "old pros" and beginners, check out our detailed discussion of diving in the Caribbean.

 Location: the Riviera Maya, Mexico